Adam Enfroy Logo

 Consider the region of your screen you are recording – if you go for the whole screen, you will capture everything that appears on your monitor.

-If you’re only interested in part of the screen, you can focus the recording on a particular window or region.
+If you’re only interested in part of the screen, focus the recording on a particular window or region.

 Some programs also let you record audio from both your microphone and the system audio simultaneously.

-Some software might also allow you to use your webcam to record a video of yourself along with the screen recording.
+Some software allows you to use your webcam to record a video of yourself and the screen recording.

-A new screen recording starts with either a button click or a keyboard shortcut.
+A new screen recording starts with a button click or a keyboard shortcut.

 Step 3.
 Stop Your Recording